3D for Accessibility

 Amoeba

 Amoeba is a unicellular microorganism that belongs to the kingdom Protista.
-It lives in water, wetlands, rotten things, and in the body of other organisms as a parasite.
+It lives in water, wetlands, rotten materials and in the body of the other organisms as a parasite.
 The shape of amoeba changes constantly, and hence, it does not have a particular shape.
-It moves and catches its food with the help of its false feet called pseudopodia.
-Its single-celled body is able to perform all the life processes to keep it alive.
+It moves and catches its food with the help of false feet called pseudopodia.
+Its single-celled body is able to perform all the life processes necessary to keep it alive.

 Parts of Flower